Madeleine-Carruthers/Data-analysis-tutorials-for-African-Ecologists/README.md

 # Geometric-morphometrics
-### Introduction to landmark-based geometric morphometrics for ecologists
+## An introduction to landmark-based geometric morphometrics for ecologists

-This folder contains step-by-step tutorials for preparing and analysing morphological data using a geometric morphometrics approach.
+This folder contains step-by-step tutorials on preparing and analysing morphological data using a geometric morphometrics approach.

 All software used in the tutorials are available for free.